-The probability is high that your project will fail (you are not alone.
-According to research, up to 70% of data warehouse projects implemented using the waterfall method fail).
+The probability is that your project will fail (you are not alone.
+According to research, up to 70% of data warehouse projects implemented using the waterfall method die).

-Passing on the requirements to the design team with simultaneous transfer of responsibility is a common procedure.
+Passing on the requirements to the design team with simultaneous transfer of responsibility is a standard procedure.
 Business users are usually no longer involved.
-They only come back into play when the User Acceptance Test takes place and it is too late.
+They only come into play when the User Acceptance Test takes place, and it is too late.

-Finally, after 3, 6, 9, or 12 months we have reached the testing stage.
-Only here it often turns out that the implementation does not meet the requirements:
+Finally, we have reached the testing stage after 3, 6, 9, or 12 months.
+Only here, it often turns out that the implementation does not meet the requirements:

 Business to Project Lead:

 “Please check what the specification says about this topic!”